ckan/ckanext-dcat/docs/index.md

 * An [RDF Parser](writing-profiles.md#rdf-dcat-parser) that allows to read RDF serializations in different formats and extract CKAN dataset dicts, using customizable [profiles](profiles.md#profiles).

 * An [RDF Serializer](writing-profiles.md#rdf-dcat-serializer) that allows to transform CKAN datasets metadata to different semantic formats, also allowing customizable [profiles](profiles.md#profiles).

+* [URI Customization Interface](uri-customization.md) that allows plugins to customize how URIs are generated for catalogs, datasets, resources, and publishers in RDF serializations.